figaw/git-katas/3-way-merge/README.md

 You again live in your own branch, this time we will be doing a bit of juggling with branches, to show how lightweight branches are in git.

 1. Run `. setup.sh` (or `.\setup.ps1` in PowerShell)
+1. `cd exercise` to enter the exercise environment
 1. Create a branch called greeting and check it out
 1. Edit the greeting.txt to contain your favorite greeting
 1. Add greeting.txt files to staging area using patch mode (`-p`)